Gethe/wow-ui-source/README.markdown

 #### Frost

 * Endless Winter: No longer causes Frost Fever to be applied by Chains of Ice, but instead grants 2/4% strength.
-The previous functionality of this talent can now be attained via the Glyph of Chains of Ice.
+* Icy Talons: The personal haste benefit provided by this talent is no longer exclusive with other sources of melee haste.
+This will allow death knights to always swing 4/6/12/16/20% faster when Frost Fever is applied.
+Windfury Totem and the party/raid component of Improved Icy Talons still do not stack.
 * Improved Icy Talons: This effect is now passive instead of being a proc.
 The self haste buff remains unchanged.
 * Nerves of Cold Steel: Now increases off-hand damage by 8/16/25%, up from 5/10/15%.
 * Unbreakable Armor: The amount of strength granted is now 20%, up from 10%.